The HAF Team

 Raman Khanna, M.D., is a hospitalist and assistant professor of clinical medicine at UCSF, where he studies Health Information Technology.
 He studied religion as an undergraduate at Northwestern University, where he also completed his medical degree and residency training.
 He has been an active member of HAF's Northern CA Working Group and is currently focused on academic outreach and data analysis.

-Kavita Pallod is a doctoral candidate at Rutgers University, studying clinical psychology.
-She holds a dual degree from the University of Texas at Austin in Psychology and Education.
-She is active in the Hindu community of Houston and serves on the steering committee for the Hindu Heritage Youth Camp.
+Kavita Pallod Sekhsaria, Psy.D is a psychologist, working in Maryland.
+She holds a dual degree from the University of Texas at Austin in Psychology and Education and a doctorate in clinical psychology from Rutgers University.
+She is active in the Hindu community of Houston as well as the DC/Virginia/Maryland area, where she serves as Hindu Chaplain for American University, and is on the board for the Center of Dharmic Education and Leadership at Sri Siva Vishnu Temple.
 She is also the 2011 winner of the Hindus of Greater Houston's Youth Leader award.
 Kavita's work at HAF is focused on K-12 curricular issues.

 Swaminathan Venkataraman, based in Princeton, NJ, is Senior Vice President, Global Project and Infrastructure Finance at Moody's Investors Service.
 Formerly a Director at Standard Chartered Bank, Swami was born and raised in India, earning a Bachelors in Technology from the Indian Institute of Technology (IIT), Madras and an MBA from the Indian Institute of Management (IIM), Calcutta.
 He is the lead author of HAF’s reports on the caste system and LGBT rights in Hinduism, and he is a regular columnist for India’s Swarajya Magazine.
 Swami is currently focused on developing HAF’s chapter in New Jersey.